Arche Year – Training Christian Novelists

 Adult candidates of all ages and backgrounds are encouraged to register for classes and/or apply for the cohort.

-Classes will be held most Thursday evenings (Eastern Time) for 1-3 hours from September through June.
-Group support sessions will be held on Saturday afternoons online.
+Students can watch the classes on-demand at their convenience.
+Cohort meetings will be held most Thursday afternoons at 2pm ET and will last from 45 minutes to 2 hours.
 Additional support groups may be scheduled as necessary.
-If you’d like to be a part of the cohort, please let us know your availability.
+If you’d like to be a part of the cohort but aren’t available on Thursday afternoons, please let us know your availability.

 Meet the Instructor